π€ Usage in CI

 How it worksβ

-command will scan your project dependencies and your Sheriff configuration object.
+The sheriff command will scan your project dependencies and your Sheriff configuration object.
 If Sheriff finds some dependencies that don't have the corresponding Sheriff option enabled, it will throw an error.

 Example: